Adjust line spacing

 You can adjust the line-height of your text by adjusting the line-height using Custom CSS.
 To do so:

-3. Copy the code below and paste it into your Custom CSS field.
+3. Copy the code below and paste it into the Custom CSS pane.

 .hg-article-body p,